 Particular provisions are specific prerequisites or planning provisions for a range of particular uses and developments, such as advertising signs and car parking.
 Particular provisions apply consistently across the state.
 Only particular provisions already in the VPP can be included in planning schemes and they apply in addition to the requirements of a zone or overlay unless specified otherwise.

-General provisions are operational requirements which are consistent across the state.
-They include matters such as existing use rights, administrative provisions, ancillary activities and referral of applications.
+General provisions are operational requirements that are consistent across the state.
+They include matters such as:

 A set of standard provisions for planning schemes called the Victoria Planning Provisions (VPP) is created by the Minister for Planning under the Planning and Environment Act 1987 (the Act).
 These provisions form a template for all planning schemes.